 After checking the summary window stating the settings you made in the last step of the virtual machine creation wizard, click Finish.

-After creating the virtual computer, you need to set it up correctly before starting the installation.
+After creating the virtual computer, you must set it up correctly before installing it.
 Therefore, right-click on the VM and click Settings to open the hardware and management window.

 How to Configure the Hardware Settings of the Virtual Machine